 - Explanation of the attached evidence

-If you find it applicable, you can also explain your compliance history and your swift attempt to comply with the IRS.
+You should also explain your compliance history and your swift attempt to comply with the IRS, if this pertains to your case.

 4. Cite any Applicable Laws